AmeriCorps is at risk.

 Dear friends,

-From building homes and providing food for people in need, to supporting veterans and military families, to responding to disasters, to tutoring school children, AmeriCorps members provide critical services to thousands upon thousands of Americans every year.
+From responding to disasters (most recently the fires in Los Angeles, flooding in Texas, and the hurricanes in North Carolina), to building homes and providing food for people in need, to supporting veterans and military families, to tutoring school children, AmeriCorps members provide critical services to thousands upon thousands of Americans every year.

 We urgently need as many voices as possible reaching out to members of Congress and sending a strong message about the need to protect AmeriCorps funding.
 Please help us.